 Amelia Dyer is one of the most notorious serial killers in history.
 Although she was only convicted of 12 deaths, evidence suggests her true body count was at least 400.
 Her crimes took place over a 20-year time span in the late 1800s, and all of her victims were babies.

 Dyer was a trained nurse who turned to baby farming to make money.
-She would offer to adopt or nurse a child in return for a fee, but would typically kill the babies within days by drugging them with opium-based substances or smothering them.
+She would offer to adopt or nurse a child in return for a fee but would typically terminate the babies within days by drugging them with opium-based substances or smothering them.
 She actually served six months in prison for negligence in 1879.

 Arnfinn Nesset's case is unusual: he was caught, convicted, served time in jail, and eventually released.
-The former nurse completed his prison term and subsequent supervision period in 2005.
+The former Norwegian nurse completed his prison term and subsequent supervision period in 2005.
 Nesset is now living under a new, unreported name, which makes it impossible for the families of his victims to know his current location.

 Edson Izidoro Guimarães was convicted of four murders in 2000.
-However, the medical nurse admitted to killing five patients, and some estimates place his probable list of victims at more than 130.
+However, the nurse admitted to killing five patients, and some estimates place his probable list of victims at more than 130.
 All of these deaths happened between January and May of 1999.

 It's unknown if that was the true motive, but investigators suspected that he was killing people to earn $60 each by reporting their deaths to nearby funeral homes.
-Known locally by the nickname "the Nurse of Death," this serial killer was given a prison term of 76 years.
+Known locally by the nickname "the Nurse of Death," he received a prison term of 76 years.